keithbuhler/keithbuhler.github.io/slideshows/homepage.md

 I'm currently a PhD candidate in philosophy at the [University of Kentucky](https://philosophy.as.uky.edu/users/kebu226).

 </section><section data-markdown>

 ![Teaching](/images/keithbuhler-teaching.jpg)

-For the past [8+ years](/Buhler-CV), I have successfully used immersive Socratic dialogue, classic texts, and humor to introduce hundreds of folks to the great conversation.
+For the past [8+ years](/Buhler-CV), I have successfully instructed hundreds of students toward wisdom using immersive Socratic dialogue, classic texts, and humor.
 My [research](/research) centers on virtue ethics.

 </section><section data-markdown>